The Chemistry Lying Deep Within a Volvox Colony

 While the vegetative cycle is the primary manner used by Volvox to reproduce, it is not well suited to extreme conditions, such as droughts, heat shocks, or nutrient deficiencies (Umen & Herron, 2021).
 This type of reproduction is characterized by the addition of a sex inducer before embryogenesis, which generates two types of Volvox cells; some of them are females and carry eggs and others are males and carry sperm-packets.
 Then, sperm packets are released and enter female cells to fertilize their eggs, which generates diploid zygospores.
 The major advantage of sexual reproduction is that these diploid zygotes have a thick cell wall and remain viable for several years in a dormant state.
 This design solution developed by Volvox allows the species to overcome harsh conditions and start reproducing again when the situation is more favorable.
 Once their environment has improved, and that light as well as nutrients are abundant, the zygospores undergo germination and meiosis to produce a haploid progeny, which then enters the vegetative cycle again by default (Umen, 2020).

 While Volvox may be able to switch from one reproductive cycle to another in the blink of an eye, this mechanism is in fact highly complex and requires a biochemical approach to understand the role of the sex-inducing molecule.
 Even though Volvox are descendants of Chlamydomonas, their sex-inducing mechanism is completely different.
-Sexual reproduction is solely triggered by nitrogen deficiency in Chlamydomonas, but it occurs as a result of the of a glycoprotein in Volvox (Umen, 2011).
+Sexual reproduction is solely triggered by nitrogen deficiency in Chlamydomonas, but it occurs as a result of the diffusion of a glycoprotein in Volvox (Umen, 2011).
 Vegetative gonidia are either male or female, even though this property has no impact during the asexual cycle.
 However, upon exposure to this molecule, they show different cleavage patterns which lead to modified embryos, as Fig. 4 shows.
 After maturation, both types contain opposed sexual germ cells (Hallmann et al., 1998).

 Fig. 4.
 Comparison of the effect of the sex-inducing molecule on both male and female cells in Volvox.
 Its first impact is that both types of cells undergo different embryonic cleavages.
 Once all steps of sexual development have been completed, males (b) are composed of sperm packets and somatic cells in similar amounts, while females (a) contain much more somatic cells than eggs.
 (Hallmann et al., 1998).